 Many apps offer the option to remotely arm or disarm your site.
 Moreover, some apps also allow authorized users to view live footage through your business video surveillance system.

-2. Remote Control
+2. Remote control

 When you press a button on the remote control, it sends a unique code to the security system’s receiver.
 The receiver then checks the code to see if it matches the one in the security system’s memory.
 If it does, it will either arm or disarm the system, depending on what the code says.
 You can find remote controls of different security levels.
 Those with a rolling code feature make it especially difficult for intruders to hack your system.

-3. Access Control
+3. Access control

 Access control is used to make sure only authorized personnel can enter and exit your building.
 When an employee comes to work, they either enter a security code, swipe a keycard, or submit themselves to a biometric analysis.

 The access control system checks the employee’s credentials and grants access to the building.
 As the employee enters the building, the access control system sends a signal to the security system to disarm it.
 When the employee leaves the building, the same story happens.
-They use their keycard or enter a security code, or submit themselves to a biometric analysis at the access control reader again.

-The access control system verifies the employee’s credentials and grants access to exit the building.
 As the employee exits the building, the access control system sends a signal to the security system to arm it.
 Here is another advantage to this option.

 The system can also log the time of entry and exit of an employee.
 This makes it possible to keep track of who is in the building at all times, which could be helpful for security reasons and also for keeping track of how long employees are there.

 Genetec’s Synergis access control system is worth a look if you want a unified security solution that can connect to a wide range of third-party access control devices.

-Now, How to choose the arming/disarming option that will fit your business the best?
+Now, how to choose the arming / disarming option that will fit your business the best?

 Here are a few factors to consider when making your decision: